Ke'Bryan Hayes Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The righty's most recent appearance was on Thursday against the San Francisco Giants, when he went six innings, surrendering four earned runs while giving up seven hits.
+- In his most recent time out on Thursday against the San Francisco Giants, the lefty threw six scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.